The following is the intro to my book-in-progress: The World According to Love.

 The World According to Love is a combination of fact and fantasy, history and spirituality.
 It is my hope that readers will be inspired to expand their imaginations beyond the walls that religion and science have built around our minds.
 Just imagine that all of creation was conceived in Love, that the universe is a safe and friendly place, and that a world at peace is a probable and attainable goal.

-Chapter One of The World According to Love can be found here: http://bridgesfromthewellspring.blogspot.com/2011/11/beginning-of-love.html
+The World According to Love can be found here: http://theworldaccordingtolove.blogspot.com/2013/01/love-our-creator.html